-To manage your domain’s WHOIS registrant contact information, please follow the directions below:
+To manage your Square Online domain’s WHOIS registrant contact information:

 Select Save when finished.

-Note: Making any changes to your registrant contact information (email, phone number, first/last name, address) will result in a 60 day registrar lock, during which you will be unable to transfer your domain away from Square.
-If you wish to transfer the domain completely soon, please do not update your registrant information.
+Note: Making any changes to your registrant contact information (name, address, email, phone number) will result in a 60-day registrar lock, during which you’ll be unable to transfer your domain.
+If you wish to transfer your domain right away, do not update your registrant contact information.

-Spammers, scammers and telemarketers often times use the WHOIS lookup tool to collect personal information to use as they see fit.
+Spammers, scammers and telemarketers often go through the WHOIS database to collect personal information to use as they see fit.
 With Privacy Protection, we submit our information to the WHOIS database in place of yours.
-We then filter out any spam contacts, and forward legitimate ones to you privately.
+We then filter out any spam contacts and forward legitimate ones to you privately.

-If the domain is hosted by a third party, you will need to ask your domain host about adding Privacy Protection to it.
-If they charge for this service, as an alternative, you can update the administrative contact information for your domain using, for example, contact information that’s already public (e.g. business information).
+If the domain is hosted by a third party, you’ll need to ask your domain host about adding Privacy Protection to it.
+If they charge for this service, as an alternative, you can update the administrative contact information for your domain using contact information that’s already public (e.g. business information).

 If your domain has been suspended due to lack of verification, your website (and any associated services like email) will stop working.
-You’ll need to log into your Square account, and go to the Domain area of your Square Online Overview page to use the link you see to re-send the verification email.
-Then, be sure to follow the instructions in that email to un-suspend your domain, and get your website back online.
+You’ll need to log in to your Square account and go to your Square Online Overview page to use the link you see to re-send the verification email.
+Then, be sure to follow the instructions in that email to un-suspend your domain and get your website back online.

 You’ll also get a verification email annually from Square’s registrar Register.com to confirm this contact information is accurate.
 These emails typically require no action if the contact information doesn’t need to be updated.